sayantanidas-coder/OIBSIP-TASK1/README.md

 - **`datetime`**, **`webbrowser`**, and **`threading`** are used for performing background tasks like showing the current time, opening web pages, and scheduling reminders.
 - **OpenWeatherMap API** is used to fetch real-time weather information.
 - **Wikipedia API** provides brief answers for general knowledge queries.
-- **SMTP protocol** is used for composing and sending emails securely.

-The assistant includes a built-in intent recognition system to identify commands like "what is the time", "send email", "remind me", etc., and route the request to the correct function.
+The assistant includes a built-in intent recognition system to identify commands like "what is the time", "remind me", etc., and route the request to the correct function.
 A background thread continuously checks for due reminders and notifies the user when the time arrives.
 The assistant also gracefully handles errors like unrecognized speech or connectivity issues.

 This modular and scalable design makes the assistant a strong prototype for larger projects involving AI, natural language processing (NLP), or automation.